Are Indiana Records Public?

 Record Sealing for Juvenile Records

-Record bearers can petition the juvenile court to seal all juvenile criminal records.
+Record bearers can petition the juvenile court, a circuit, or an Indiana superior court to seal all juvenile criminal records.
 In turn, the court may consider the following factors before sealing juvenile records:

 - The nature of the juvenile crime;